Alex-AK/lambda-notes/S4-applied-javascript/DOM-I.md

 console.log(tagElements); // returns HTMLCollection(4)
   // HTMLCollection was before NodeList and has even more limited methods
+  // HTMLCollection is targeted elements inside of the nodes.
+It's more specific and slightly faster with large data sets
 ```

 ## Methods on Document Object